Flank/flank-dashboard/docs/09_firebase_deployment.md

 4. Give an alias to your project.
 5. Run the `firebase deploy --only hosting` command to deploy the application to the Firebase Hosting.

-When the deployment proccess is finished, the application is accessible by the `Hosting URL` printed to the console.
+When the deployment process is finished, the application is accessible by the `Hosting URL` printed to the console.

 ## Configuring Firestore database